-Providing a licensed home-based service and out-of-school care at the same time
+Information about operating a licensed home-based service and out-of-school care at the same time.

-- Up to 6 children (aged 13 or younger) can be present in a home.
+- Up to six children (aged 13 or younger) can be present in a home.

-- Of these 6 children, up to 4 children can be present in the home to receive licensed home-based ECE.
+- Of these six children, up to four children can be present in the home to receive licensed home-based ECE.

-- An educator’s child under the age of 6 will be counted as part of the maximum number of children allowed to receive licensed home-based ECE.
+- An educator’s child under the age of six who is not enrolled in school will be counted as part of the maximum number of children allowed to receive licensed home-based ECE, which is four.

-- An educator’s child who is enrolled in school will not be counted as part of the maximum under 13 years.
+- An educator’s child who is enrolled in school and under the age of 13 will not be counted as part of the maximum of six.

 - Only the children using the service for ECE will be funded through the ECE funding subsidy.

 The requirements of Schedule 2 of the Education (Early Childhood Services) Regulations 2008 remain unchanged.
-This means that, of the maximum 4 children in the home who are receiving ECE, no more than 2 can be aged under 2-years-old.
+This means that, of the maximum four children in the home who are receiving ECE, no more than two can be aged under two years-old.